nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/README.md

 <a style="font-weight:bold" href="https://nicholas-sim.github.io/"> Return to Home Page</a>

+> "_A most gruesome and nerve-racking assignment to finish as my last module with SUSS in exchange for the master's certificate_"  (Anonymous)

 This repository contains my class materials for ANL501 Data Visualisation and Storytelling offered by the Master of Analytics and Visualisation.